joetifa2003/weaver/paper/main.typ

 This makes reading the code much easier, Since what you see is what you get.

-If operators are used with incorrect types, Weaver will throw an error, and if equality operators (==|!=) are used with diffenrent types, it always returns false, as shown in @fig:weaver-equality-different-types.
+If operators are used with incorrect types, Weaver will error at runtime, and if equality operators (==|!=) are used with diffenrent types, it always returns false, as shown in @fig:weaver-equality-different-types.

 #figure(
 ```weaver